 Wild Blueberries Health Benefits

 There are many health benefits of wild blueberries.
-Here is a breakdown of wild blueberries nutrition, including a few of some of their standout qualities¹:
+Here is a breakdown of wild blueberries' nutrition, including a few of their standout qualities ¹:

 Heart health

-Wild blueberries can help prevent build up of plaque in the artery walls (which can cause atherosclerosis).
-Moreover, they have been shown to help lower blood pressure as well as reduce LDL cholesterol (the harmful cholesterol) levels in the body.
+Wild blueberries can help prevent a build-up of plaque in the artery walls (which can cause atherosclerosis).
+Moreover, they have been shown to help lower blood pressure as well as reduce LDL cholesterol (harmful cholesterol) levels in the body.
 These tasty berries might also improve blood flow in the body.

 Inflammation